mlroger5/prism-lab/content/authors/taylur/_index.md

 In her free time, Taylur enjoys yoga and spending time outdoors.

-Taylur also currently serves as one of the PRISM Lab Managers
+Taylur also currently serves as one of the PRISM Lab Managers.